xoedusk/plover/README.md

  * [Greek-Two-Stroke.json](./Greek-Two-Stroke.json)

 ## Single stroke dictionary: Brief overview
-Include the additional `#` key in the usual finger-spelling stroke.
-This works for Greek letters that have a one-to-one Latin correspondant:
+Most Greek letters have a one-to-one correspondance to Latin letters.
+For these, simply include the additional `#` key in the corresponding Latin finger-spelling stroke.
   * `#TK*` → δ (delta)
   * `#TK*P` → Δ (Delta)
   * Etc.

-Exceptions that don't have one-to-one correspondants can usually be guessed:
+Letters that don't have one-to-one correspondants can usually be guessed.
  * `#TH*P` → Θ (Theta)
  * `#SP*` → ψ   (psi)
  * `#AOE*` → η (eta)

 > [!WARNING]
 > The stroke `#TH*P` for capital Θ may conflict with the Plover default `#24*7` for '24/7'.
-You may define a new stroke for '24/7' if desired, or perhaps change `#TH*P` to `#H*P` for Θ.
+Two possible fixes you can enact: define a new stroke for '24/7', or change the stroke for Θ from `#TH*P` to `#H*P`.

 ## Two-stroke dictionary: Brief overview
 Stroke the prefix `#TKPWR` (think `#GR`) before the usual finger-spelling stroke.
 This works for Greek letters that have a one-to-one Latin correspondant: